strangehurst/PNML.jl/docs/src/pnml.md

 The high-level marking, inscription, condition and declaration are where the hard work waits.

 See [*A primer on the Petri Net Markup Language and ISO/IEC 15909-2*](https://www.pnml.org/papers/pnnl76.pdf)(pdf) for more details.
 The rest of this page will hopefully make more sense if you are familiar with the primer's contents.
-Note that the 'primer' omits [`PartitionSort`](@ref).
 Use the Schema as definitive like the 'primer' counsels.
+That is what any XML validation tool works from.

 ## Interoperability

-Petri Net Type Definition schema files (pntd) are defined using RELAX-NG XML Schema files.
+Petri Net Type Definition schema files (pntd) are defined using RELAX-NG XML Schema files (rng).
 Petri Net Markup Language files (pnml) are intended to be validated against a pntd schema.

 For interchange of pnml between tools it should be enough to support the same pntd schema.

 Note that ISO released part 3 of the PNML standard covering extensions and structuring mechanisms in 2021.
 Some bits are on the [Roadmap](@ref) based on freely viewable table of contents.
+And some http://www.pnml.org extension grammer files mention some of these things.

 It is possible to create a non-standard pntd.
 And more will be standardized, either formally or informally.
 Non-standard mostly means that the interchangibility is restricted.